tanjot/trimfilename/README.md

 A script to trim a specific pattern from filenames.

-Files are recursively checked for a pattern match on the path user mentions.
+Files are recursively checked for a pattern match on the path mentioned or in current working directory.

 ####Usage